caviyacht/SodaDungeon2Mod/readme.md

 > **Note:** The latest release will only be the live version of the game, beta releases can be found in the 'More Releases' section.

-1) Download the version of Caviar that you need (check version number of game; see note above)
+1) Find the version of Caviar that you need (check version number of game; see note above)
    - Download the `Assembly-CSharp.dll` file from the releases section
+     > **Note:** Make sure the downloaded file name is exactly `Assembly-CSharp.dll`
 2) Find your Soda Dungeon 2 installation folder
    - This is typically found here: `C:\Program Files (x86)\Steam\steamapps\common\Soda Dungeon 2\SodaDungeon2_Data\Managed`
-3) Copy the downloaded dll into the directory from step 2
+3) Copy the downloaded dll (`Assembly-CSharp.dll`) into the directory from step 2 overwriting the existing file

 ## Uninstalling